A mother holds her 8-month-old daughter, Mercy, after attending a UNICEF nutrition workshop in Juba, South Sudan.

 UNICEF in Africa

-UNICEF works with partners across the continent to reach children with the support and services they need to stay healthy, educated and protected.
+UNICEF works with partners across the continent to reach children with the support and services they need to stay healthy, educated, protected and respected.

 Donate